Blog

 The restricted security

 With pre-trade compliance integrated into the OMS, the restricted list is a live rule in the order management workflow.
-The moment a security is added, orders in that security are blocked.
+The moment a security is added, new orders in that security are blocked.
 No batch update delay.
 No window of exposure.

 The mandate violation